Healthy Families America

 All families receive an initial assessment of risks, resilience, and opportunities for growth, which is used to tailor services to meet their specific needs.
 All families are offered weekly home visits at the start of services.
 Family progress criteria are then used to determine a family’s readiness to move to less frequent visits—from weekly to every other week, then monthly, and finally, quarterly.

 Services are offered for a minimum of 3 years and up to 5 years.
 HFA recommends that services start prenatally, if possible, but allows for families to enroll after the child is born.
-Programs are required to enroll at least 80 percent of families by the time the child is 3 months old.
+Programs are expected to enroll at least 80 percent of families by the time the child is 3 months old.
 One exception is families referred from child welfare, whose children can be up to 24 months old at intake.
 Local programs have the flexibility to define their service populations based on community needs data.

 Who is implementing the model?